Nopraz/100-days-of-code/log.md

 **Today's Progress**: Finished React challenges on learn.freecodecamp.org

 **Points to work on** I will now try to learn Redux and work on my little project

+### Day 5: August 13, 2019

+**Today's Progress**: Advanced through my minecraft server manager project So far now i can see the players connected with their avatar and the possibility of downloading there skins (Thanks crafatar) I can also send rcon commands to my server and see the result in real time with the use of socket.io on the console output

+I also managed to push to production my react and node app on a raspberry pi but with some problem with CORS

+**Points to work on** Deployment on my raspberry pi, design of my application in general (Bootstrap but no margin are used so everything is very compact)